Scale Insects on Coleus

 - 1

-Move the plant away from any neighbors it's been sharing a shelf or windowsill with, since the crawler stage that starts most new colonies travels between plants that are simply sitting close together, not just ones sharing a pot or tray.
+Move the plant away from any neighbors it's been sharing a shelf or windowsill with, since the mobile crawler stage that starts most new colonies travels between plants that are simply positioned close together, not just ones sharing a pot or propagation tray.

 - 2

-Run your fingers down each stem feeling for small hard bumps, since scale is genuinely harder to spot by sight against coleus's busy, multicolored leaf patterns than by touch along the plainer stem surfaces.
+Run your fingers down each stem feeling for small, hard bumps, since scale is genuinely easier to detect by touch along the plainer stem surfaces than by sight against coleus's busy, multicolored leaf patterns.

 - 3

-Once you've found a bump by feel, confirm it visually against the patterned leaf background before scraping, then remove it with a fingernail, soft toothbrush, or alcohol-dipped cotton swab, working stem node by stem node rather than trying to scan the whole busy leaf surface at once.
+Once a bump is located by feel, confirm it visually before removing it with a fingernail, a soft toothbrush, or an alcohol-dipped cotton swab, working through the plant stem by stem rather than trying to scan the whole leaf surface at once.

 - 4

-Follow with a full application of horticultural oil or insecticidal soap, and plan on a fresh round roughly weekly for about a month — coleus pushes new stem growth quickly enough that each treatment needs to cover tissue that didn't exist at the last one.
+Follow with a full application of horticultural oil or insecticidal soap covering stems and leaf undersides, and plan on a fresh round roughly weekly for about a month, since coleus pushes new stem growth quickly enough that each treatment needs to cover tissue that didn't exist at the previous one.

 - 5

-Wipe honeydew residue off the lower leaves with a damp cloth, checking underneath the plant's often dense, bushy canopy where dripped residue can go unnoticed.
+Wipe honeydew residue off lower leaves with a damp cloth, checking underneath the plant's often dense, bushy canopy where dripped residue can sit unnoticed for a while.

 Prevention